 CDC Says Zika Is Worse Than Previously Thought

 - Dr. Anthony Fauci, director of the National Institute for Allergy and Infectious Disease at the NIH, via CNN To start with, Dr. Anne Schuchat, CDC principal deputy director, told reporters at a White House briefing that, long story short, Zika is worse, and scarier, than previously thought.
-Health officials throughout the US now are saying that Zika prevention is very much needed in the US, right now, and that we cannot wait until it's full-blown mosquito season for proper mosquito control.
-Chances for contracting the Zika virus in the US are currently increasing at an explosive rate.
+Health officials throughout the US now are saying that Zika prevention is very much needed in the US right now and that we cannot wait until it's full-blown mosquito season for proper mosquito control.
+The chances of contracting this mosquito-borne virus in the US are currently increasing at an explosive rate.

 Zika Virus Epidemic

 More research on the Zika virus has been conducted in recent weeks as a result of this epidemic, and the research is proving the virus to be more dangerous than before.
 New information is being learned on the virus every day.
 The Zika-spreading mosquito (the Aedes aegypti) was recently found to have expanded its habitat from the southern US region, including (of course) Atlanta and Charleston, to the northern US, including states as far north as New York.
 The Zika virus is being closely studied for its effects on its hosts, including on pregnant versus non-pregnant hosts.
 The primary concern stemming from the Zika virus continues to be its causing of microcephaly, but experts have now linked the virus to a variety of neurological conditions in babies born to mothers who have contracted the virus at any time during their pregnancy.
 Similar in ways to dengue fever, the virus is found to infect neurological tissue.